What is Blepharitis?

 KNOW YOUR DOCTOR

-Cataract Surgeon, Opthalmologist, Cornea & External Diseases Specialist
+Cataract Surgeon, Ophthalmologist, Cornea & External Diseases Specialist

 Dr. Archana Gupta is a board certified ophthalmologist.
 She specializes in cataract, cornea, external diseases and refractive surgery.